Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Globular Cluster Simulations

 We employ the latest public version of the Cluster Monte Carlo code \citep[\texttt{CMC};][]{CMCRelease} to simulate GCs. \texttt{CMC} includes numerous physical processes essential to GC evolution, including internal stellar evolution with \texttt{COSMIC} \citep{Breivik2020}---an updated version of \texttt{SSE}/\texttt{BSE} \citep{Hurley2000, Hurley2002}---two-body relaxation \citep{Joshi2000,Pattabiraman2013}, Galactic tides \citep{Joshi2001, Chatterjee2010}, strong binary encounters and physical collisions \citep{Fregeau2003,Fregeau2007}, and three-body binary formation \citep{Morscher2013, Morscher2015}. \texttt{CMC} simulates strong binary encounters via the small $N$-body direct integrator \texttt{fewbody}, which accounts for post-Newtonian dynamics \citep{Fregeau2004, Antognini2014, AmaroSeoane2016, Rodriguez2016, Rodriguez2018a, Rodriguez2018b}. \texttt{CMC} also allows for two-body binary formation through gravitational wave dissipation and tidal capture \citep{Kremer2021, Ye2022}, but for simplicity we only allow the former in this study.

 We study escape in four cases (Table~\ref{table:sims}): an archetypal non-core-collapsed (NCC'd) and core-collapsed (CC'd) MWGC, each under two distinct escape criteria.
 The corresponding GCs from the \texttt{CMC Cluster Catalog} \citep{CMCCatalog} are numbered 2 and 8 in W23.
-Other than the escape criteria (Section~\ref{S:models}) these simulations differ only in the initial virial radius $r_v=0.5\,\pc$ (for the CC'd GC) and $2\,\pc$ (for the NCC'd GC).
-All other initial parameters are identical, such as the initial total number of particles (singles plus binaries) $N_0=8\times10^5$, Galactocentric distance $\rgc=8\,\kpc$, and metallicity $Z/Z_\odot=0.1$.
-For further details, see W23.
+Other than the escape criteria (see below) these simulations differ only in the initial virial radius $r_v=0.5\,\pc$ (for the CC'd GC) and $2\,\pc$ (for the NCC'd GC).
+All other initial parameters are identical, such as the initial total number of particles (singles plus binaries) $N_i=8\times10^5$, Galactocentric distance $\rgc=8\,\kpc$, and metallicity $Z/Z_\odot=0.1$.
+As in W23, stellar masses (primary mass, in the case of a binary) draw from the standard \cite{Kroupa2001} stellar initial mass function from $0.08$--$150\,\Msun$.
+We also assume that all neutron stars born in core-collapse (electron-capture) supernovae receive natal kicks drawn from a Maxwellian with dispersion $\sigma=265\,{\rm km\,s}^{-1}$ ($20\,{\rm km\,s}^{-1}$).
+Natal kicks for BHs share the core-collapse kick distribution of the neutron stars, but reduced in magnitude by the fraction of the stellar envelope's mass that falls back onto the BH via the prescription from \cite{Hobbs2005}---see also \cite{Fryer2012}.
+For any further details or justifications regarding the models \textit{other} than the two updates from W23 mentioned below, see W23 and references therein.